makilezx/Latent-class-analysis-visualisation-Life-history-theory-/README.md

 The sample consisted of 1049 participants.
 Before analysis, the dataset underwent cleaning and preprocessing.
 Univariate and multivariate outliers were removed, and missing data were imputed using the Expectation-Maximization (EM) algorithm within SPSS.
 Prior to that, Little's test was conducted to ensure the adequacy of the imputation process and the reliability of the dataset for subsequent analyses.

-For general data manipulation in R, the packages `tidyr` and `dplyr` were utilized.
-Additionally, Python libraries `numpy` and `pandas` were employed intermittently for similar tasks.
+For general data manipulation in Python, the libraries numpy and pandas were utilized.
+Additionally, R packages tidyr and dplyr were employed intermittently for similar tasks.

 ## Analysis

-Summation scores were computed utilizing the R `psych` package.
-The code also performs calculations of Cronbach's alpha coefficients across questionnaire scales.

-The R code in this repository employs the `mclust` package to conduct latent class analysis (LCA).
+- The R code in this repository employs the mclust package to conduct latent class analysis (LCA).
 This analysis aims to unveil distinct groups or subtypes of subjects by examining their response patterns.
 Within the LCA, the Bayesian Information Criterion (BIC) suggested a 5-class solution as the most optimal clustering solution, which served as a starting point for a detailed examination.
 LCA reveals the identification of five distinct classes: *Moderate LHT; High parental relationship quality; Slow LHT; Low parental relationship quality; Slow LHT – low romantic partner attachment quality* (Picture 1).

-Tableau has been integrated for supplementary visualizations, particularly in illustrating isolated classes (Picture 1).
-The distribution of personality traits within these identified classes was thoroughly examined and visualized using Python libraries `seaborn` and `matplotlib` (Picture 2).
+- Tableau has been integrated for supplementary visualizations, particularly in illustrating isolated classes (Picture 1).
+The distribution of personality traits within these identified classes was thoroughly examined and visualized using Python libraries seaborn and matplotlib (Picture 2).

-Additionally, cluster analysis is carried out to compare with the primary LCA solution from earlier, driven by curiosity.
-Visualization comparing LCA and cluster analysis was created using the `factoextra` and `gridExtra` packages (Picture 3)
+- Additionally, cluster analysis is carried out with Python, just to compare with the primary LCA solution, just driven by curiosity.

-Also, the code visualizes *the predictive power* of personality types versus personality dimensions, employing Python (`seaborn`) for visualizations (Pictures 4 and 5).
+- Also, the code visualizes *the predictive power* of personality types versus personality dimensions, employing Python (`seaborn`) for visualizations (Pictures 4 and 5).

 ## Results